dat-ecosystem/dat/README.md

 #### What is Dat?

+Share, backup, and publish your filesystem.
+You can turn any folder on your computer into a dat.
+Dat scans your folder, allowing you to:

+* Track your files with automatic version history.
+* Share files with others over a secure peer to peer network.
+* Automate live backups to external hds or remote servers.
+* Publish and share files with built in HTTP server.

+Dat allows you to focus on the fun work without worrying about moving files around. **Secure**, **distributed**, **fast**.

-The [Dat Project](http://datproject.org) is the home to open source data sharing applications led by [Code for Science & Society](http://codeforscience.org), a grant-funded non profit.
-The Dat Protocol transfers files in a **secure**, **distributed**, and **fast** network allowing you to focus on the fun work without worrying about moving files around.
+The [Dat Project](http://datproject.org) is the home to open source data sharing applications led by [Code for Science & Society](http://codeforscience.org), a nonprofit.

 * Documentation: [docs.datproject.org](http://docs.datproject.org)
 * Dat Protocol: [datprotocol.com](http://www.datprotocol.com)
 * [Dat white paper](https://github.com/datproject/docs/blob/master/papers/dat-paper.pdf)

-##### Other Apps
+##### Other Applications

 Rather not use the command line?
-Visit our [installation guide](http://datproject.org/install) or check out these options:
+Check out these options:

 * [Dat Desktop](https://datproject.org/install#desktop) - A desktop app to manage multiple Dats on your desktop machine.
 * [Beaker Browser](http://beakerbrowser.com) - An experimental p2p browser with built-in support for the Dat protocol.